Synshiietsu/Synshiietsu/README.md

-## Hi there 👋
+##WElcome to my perfil

 <!--
-**Synshiietsu/Synshiietsu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+** ✨My name is Synshiietsu✨**

+these r somethings about me

-- 🔭 I’m currently working on ...
+- 🔭 i'm study in Alura
-- 🌱 I’m currently learning ...
+- 🌱 i'm developing in the JavaScript
-- 👯 I’m looking to collaborate on ...
+- 👯 I use this app to organize and share my porjects

-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 talk with me!
-- 📫 How to reach me: ...
+- 📫 1095723728sp@aluno.educacao.sp.gov.br
-- 😄 Pronouns: ...
+- 😄 mariana ramos

-- ⚡ Fun fact: ...
+- ⚡ bye bye, see u
 -->